ceenaa/codo/backend/README.md

-# How to set up the project
+# How to set up the project in dev mode baremetal

 ## Install dependencies